 Amortization expense consists of the amortization of definite-lived intangible assets over their estimated useful lives.
-Amortization expense increased \$2.5 million, or 4.3%, for the year ended December 31, 2023 compared to the prior year, primarily due to the addition of AlphaSimplex.
+Amortization expense decreased \$4.7 million, or 7.7%, for the year ended December 31, 2024 compared to the prior year, primarily due to intangible assets becoming fully amortized during the current year partially offset by the addition of intangible assets related to the AlphaSimplex acquisition in the second quarter of the prior year.